This morning two people will publish their stories in WINN.

 But this had happened to me.
 I had been stopped by 5 police cars, each with two cops, and put through something I had only heard about before.
 I had been treated aggressively with guns drawn and aimed at me.
 I was ordered into submission by policemen who barely listened to me.
 I was treated as a criminal for an endless hour.
 I felt the fear, the sense of hopelessness of being a victim of a system more powerful than I was.
 My long-standing sense of safety was deeply shaken – I could not just assume that the police were my friends.
 I had to question what I had unknowingly taken for granted for so long because of my skin color, and my eyes had been opened to the unrecognized bias that had been in my own way of seeing.

 I can imagine how differently this might have played out if I had been a black man or woman.
-I could easily have been shot dead, killed by strangulation with an officer’s foot on my neck, shot while sleeping in my bed next to my boyfriend, or shot in the back 7 times and paralyzed from the waist down.
+I could easily have been shot dead, killed by strangulation with an officer’s knee on my neck, shot while sleeping in my bed next to my boyfriend, or shot in the back 7 times and paralyzed from the waist down.
 And, those are just the events of recent months that have been witnessed or caught on cell phone cameras.
 Now we can all see what is happening.
 We are all having our eyes opened to the injustice that is real in our country.
 Everyone can see what was easier to hide in earlier years.
 Seeing allows those of us who might have been comfortable in our assumptions to question them and to have a chance to walk in another’s shoes – as I did when the police surrounded me.

 (The image that leads my post is a painting – “Grounded in Light” – that I completed in July.
 It represents the many masks we are using today to protect us from the pandemic virus, and also the many masks, one on top of another, that we wear as we build our personality traits throughout our lives.)